Jackie Ray Slater

 The past year of grad school has in many ways amplified my experiences at church.
 I’ve been concurrently handed more influence and responsibility in the areas of leadership and staff development, as well as preaching and vision casting, and I know it’s no accident that God’s timing has played out the way it has.
 I wouldn’t have been ready for the challenges that faced me at church if it weren’t for what I was learning at APU.

 Pursuing a master’s degree was a longtime personal goal.
-I wanted to improve my skills to enhance my current ministry role, and I also wanted to be prepared for any future leadership responsibilities that God might entrust to me.
+I wanted to improve my skills to enhance the ministry role I worked in, and then also be prepared for any future leadership responsibilities that God might entrust to me.
 I have always loved to learn, so I welcomed this new challenge, but there was some fear in returning to the academic environment, since it had been 26 years since I earned my bachelor’s degree—the changes in technology were probably the most intimidating thing.
 However, with the encouragement of my professors and fellow students, I quickly got over that and learned to not be shy about asking questions.
 I also quickly learned I had a lot to contribute with my life experiences.

 APU was a natural choice for me.
 My undergraduate degree is from APU and my husband is an APU adjunct professor, and I have children who graduated from APU, and children who currently attend APU.
 Even more than that, though, I wanted to attend APU because the M.A. in Leadership program seemed to be a good fit and I highly valued integrating my faith into my leadership studies.